Tip 7: When making royal icing, I always make the version with meringue powder.

 If you’re going to assemble more than one house, use a large disposable pastry bag.
 You want to have to refill as infrequently as possible.

 KopyKake brand is vastly preferable to Wilton brand for disposable bags.
 You’ll have to order online or go to a cake decorating store to find the KopyKake brand, however.
-It’s not available at the big craft stores.
+(Buy them here) It’s not available at the big craft stores.
 I’d choose parchment paper cones over the Wilton disposable cones.
 I’ve had too many of them burst at the seams.

 Tip 8: Cake circles make perfect, pretty bases for small houses.